tsib0/aw-reporting/README.md

 >aw.report.processor.rows.size=1000

-Fill in the following number to set the number of threads for the CSV processing and DB insertion.
+Fill in the following to set the number of threads for the CSV processing and DB insertion.

 >aw.report.processor.threads=4